athensresearch/athens/doc/adr/backend.md

 In terms of saving bandwidth:

-* (1) "downloading whole database on client start" is worse than
+* (1) "downloading whole database on client start, then sync changes" is worse than
 * (2) "downloading changes since last sync on client start", which is worse than
 * (3) "downloading chunks of database as they are needed".